Emperor Norton: Later years and death

+Legacy

+"San Francisco lived off the Emperor Norton," claimed his biographer William Drury, "not Norton off San Francisco."

 In popular culture

 This 1939 plaque commemorating Norton's role in the history of the Bay Bridge was originally at the Cliff House, San Francisco and then at the now-demolished Transbay Terminal.
 It is currently located inside Old Molloy's Tavern, in Colma, Calif.

-Mark Twain resided in San Francisco during part of Emperor Norton's public life, and modeled the character of the King in Adventures of Huckleberry Finn on him.
+Mark Twain resided in San Francisco during part of Emperor Norton's public life, and modeled the character of the King in his 1884 novel Adventures of Huckleberry Finn on him.
 Robert Louis Stevenson made Norton a character in his 1892 novel, The Wrecker.
-Stevenson's stepdaughter Isobel Osbourne mentioned Norton in her autobiography This Life I've Loved, stating that he "was a gentle and kindly man, and fortunately found himself in the friendliest and most sentimental city in the world, the idea being 'let him be emperor if he wants to.'
+Stevenson's stepdaughter Isobel Osbourne mentioned Norton in her 1937 autobiography This Life I've Loved, stating that he "was a gentle and kindly man, and fortunately found himself in the friendliest and most sentimental city in the world, the idea being 'let him be emperor if he wants to.'
 San Francisco played the game with him."

+From 1953 through 1962 The San Francisco Chronicle conducted "the Emperor Norton Treasure Hunt ... burying a medallion and printing clues until it was found.
+The medallion could be turned in at The Chronicle’s headquarters for $1,000."
+People dug everywhere including large sections of parks and beaches.

 There have been a number of television adaptations of the Norton story.
 In the June 15, 1956, episode of the western anthology series Death Valley Days, titled "Emperor Norton," Parker Garvie played the title character.
 In the February 27, 1966, episode of the western television series Bonanza, titled "The Emperor Norton," Sam Jaffe played the title role.
 The episode also featured William Challee as Sam Clemens a.k.a.
 Mark Twain.
 In the December 18, 1956, episode of Broken Arrow season 1, episode 11, titled "The Conspirators," Florenz Ames played the "Emperor Norton."